nilostolte/nilostolte/README.md

 Nonetheless, Figma's approach is very similar to what I propose, with the difference that Figma allows you to build designs over the web, making it ideal for working in groups, particularly remotely.
 Although there are a few points where I disagree with Figma's philosophy, I almost entirely agree with it.
 I believe that designing for the web is a fantastic idea.
 Figma, on the other hand, does not fully integrate the design into a programming context.
 The benefit of directly generating code is that it may be readily incorporated and reused in a variety of environments, including the web in WebAssembly.

-Security difficulties arise from the use of WebAssembly in closed environments like Figma, because no one knows what a WebAssembly function is doing.
-Open source programming is the answer to this problem. <a name="learnfromfigma_html_anchor"></a>However, because Figma is not open source, this will be impossible to achieve.
+<a name="learnfromfigma_html_anchor"></a>Security difficulties arise from the use of WebAssembly in closed environments like Figma, because no one knows what a WebAssembly function is doing.
+Open source programming is the answer to this problem.
+However, because Figma is not open source, this will be impossible to achieve.

 #### What can we learn from Figma?